NRG Esports: Valorant

+On July 16, 2024, NRG released Victor and Chet, and Demon1 was brought back into the starting roster.
+On September 3, 2024, NRG announced crashies' unrestricted free agency.
+On October 10, 2024, NRG officially announced Andrew "Verno" Maust from Oxygen Esports, Adam "mada" Pampuch from Moist x Shopify, and coach Malkolm "Bonkar" Rench from Oxygen Esports to the roster, who will compete alongside the core of FNS, s0m, and Ethan.

+On February 16th, 2025, NRG announced that they would be moving coach Bonkar and player Verno to the reserve roster for the remainder of the 2025 season.
+The same day, they announced the arrival of Brock "brawk" Somerhalder and coach Michael "MikesHD" Hockom to the active roster in place of Verno and Bonkar, to compete alongside the rest of the active core.
+On March 19, 2025, NRG announced the departure of Verno from the organization.

+Counter-Strike 2

+On November 27, 2023, NRG announced a return to competitive Counter-Strike with the announcement of a new North American roster, featuring former Team Liquid players Damian "daps" Steele and Josh "oSee" Ohm, former Complexity player Justin "FaNg" Coakley and former Evil Geniuses players Jadan "HexT" Postma and Vincent "Brehze" Cayonte.

 Former divisions

 Counter-Strike: Global Offensive

-On 23 January 2016, NRG entered CS:GO with signing the ex-Method roster.
-11 months later on 19 December, NRG completely changed their roster.
-On 27 July 2017, Peter "ptr" Gurney, who was the only player remaining from the original roster, left the team, replaced by Bulgarian Cvetelin "CeRq" Dimitrov a month later.
+On January 23, 2016, NRG entered CS:GO with signing the ex-Method roster.
+11 months later on December 19, NRG completely changed their roster.
+On July 27, 2017, Peter "ptr" Gurney, who was the only player remaining from the original roster, left the team, replaced by Bulgarian Cvetelin "CeRq" Dimitrov a month later.
 In March 2018, NRG won the iBUYPOWER Invitational Spring 2018, beating Team Liquid.
 NRG's second victory came 5 months later in August 2018, after winning IEM Shangai 2018.
 NRG defeated OpTic Gaming to win cs_summit 3 in November 2018.
-On 28 February 2019, NRG signed former Cloud9 and MiBR member Tarık "tarik" Çelik to replace Jacob "FugLy" Medina.
+On February 28, 2019, NRG signed former Cloud9 and MiBR member Tarık "tarik" Çelik to replace Jacob "FugLy" Medina.

-On 26 September 2019, the NRG roster was acquired by Evil Geniuses, ending the 4 year CS:GO campaign of the organization.
+On September 26, 2019, the NRG roster was acquired by Evil Geniuses, ending the 4 year CS:GO campaign of the organization.

 Dragon Ball FighterZ

 NRG entered the Dragon Ball FighterZ scene in 2018 with the signing of Eduardo "HookGangGod" Deno.
 His first win under the NRG banner was at Summit of Power 2018 where he took down SonicFox to take the title.
 Eduardo was also featured in his very own docuseries on Sony Crackle called "Hook'D".
 The 4-part series featured a cameo appearance from Shaquille O'Neal and debuted on July 27, 2018.
 NRG released HookGangGod on January 13, 2020.